 There are two enrolment options for the course participants who are not officially enrolled in the MA programme:

 1. Auditors.
 These students participate in the classroom but cannot write an assignment at the end of the module.
 They do not receive credits for their participation in the course and consequently they cannot use their participation in this course to continue onto this IOCS MA course, or to enrol or transfer to another university.
+Auditors are expected to have good knowledge of English in order to follow this Module.

 2. Affiliated students.
 These students participate in the classroom and will write an assignment (essay) which will be assessed properly at the end of the module.
 Consequently they receive credits which can then be used for continuing on with this MA course with IOCS, or they may carry over their credits to another university.
+Affiliated students are required to have a BA qualification or higher.

 Module Leader: Dr Christoph Schneider